DigUpTheHatchet/micrograd-tests/README.md

 # Micrograd re-implementation

-This repo is a learning resource to go along with [Andrej Karpathy's](https://karpathy.ai/) fantasic[youtube video](https://www.youtube.com/watch?v=VMj-3S1tku0) on [micrograd](https://github.com/karpathy/micrograd).
-Micrograd is a from scratch auto-grad implementation in Python.)
+This repo is a learning resource to go along with [Andrej Karpathy's](https://karpathy.ai/) fantasic [youtube video](https://www.youtube.com/watch?v=VMj-3S1tku0) on [Micrograd](https://github.com/karpathy/micrograd), which is a from scratch auto-grad implementation in Python.

 I was watching the 2.5 hour [video](https://www.youtube.com/watch?v=VMj-3S1tku0) and wondering what was the best way to engage with the content and make sure I was getting the most out of it.
 I was initially coding along as I watched the video, but I don't think this is a good way learn and retain information.